hideouts-io/Interface-Sentinel/README.md

 ### The administrator prompt was cancelled

-No privileged change is completed when macOS reports error `-128` for cancelled authorization.
-Reopen the menu and repeat the operation when ready.
+Cancellation produces AppleScript authorization error `-128`.
+No requested privileged change is completed.
+Reopen the menu and repeat the operation only when ready.

-### Enforcement says it is on after the app quits
+### Enforcement remains on after quitting

-That is expected.
-The system LaunchDaemon is independent of the menu-bar UI.
-Reopen the app and turn enforcement off, or stop the exact service from Terminal:
+This is expected.
+The system LaunchDaemon is independent of the menu-bar application.
+Reopen the app and disable enforcement, or unload the exact service:

 ```sh
 sudo launchctl bootout system/com.netctl.netenforce